carlos-lorenzo/solar-kit/README.md

 * Heliocentric model

 ### Personal aditions
-* Tool to create, save & load a custom solar system
+* Tools to create, save & load a custom solar system
 * Save the model output to an image
 * Spinogrpah, animated